Mikey-19/OpenPortX/README.md

 Below are placeholder sections for screenshots of the tool in action.
 You can replace them with actual images after running the tool.

 • Results

 ![Port Scan Result](Port-Scanner/port_scan_results%20in%20Excel.png)

 • Scan Results in Dark Mode

 ![Port Scan dark](Port-Scanner/Port-Scanner%20dark.png)

 • Scan Results in Light Mode

 ![Port Scan light](Port-Scanner/Port-Scanner%20light.png)

  License

 This project is licensed under the MIT License – you are free to use, modify, and distribute it.

+Author

+Developed by Michael Aryee as part of a cybersecurity internship project at Inlighn Tech.